 Upgrade React gracefully and drive adoption as you see fit.
 Loading two versions of React, even if one is loaded lazily on-demand, is not ideal.

 For most applications, upgrading all at once is still the best option.
-However, for larger applications, the gradual update ensures that new code can be written in React v17 without affecting the legacy code.
+However, the incremental update ensures that new code can be written in React 17 without affecting the legacy code for larger applications.

 Import React Implicitly